akashivu/jobportal-backend/README.md

 ##  Setup Instructions

 1. Clone the repo
-2. Setup Oracle DB and update `application.properties`
-3. Run using IDE or `mvn spring-boot:run`
+2. Run using IDE or `mvn spring-boot:run`

 ---